-Brent Newell joined CRPE in 1998 as a legal intern after his first year at the University of Oregon School of Law.
-During that summer, he did the legal and factual research that helped CRPE embark on a multi-year campaign to regulate factory farm dairies.
-After graduating in 2000, Brent joined CRPE as an Equal Justice Fellow in our Delano office and implemented a project to help rural communities protect themselves from unregulated factory farm air pollution.
+Brent started accumulating this experience as a CRPE legal intern while in law school.
+During that summer in 1998, he helped CRPE embark on a multi-year campaign to regulate factory farm dairies.
+After graduation, Brent joined CRPE as an Equal Justice Fellow in our Delano office and implemented a project to help rural communities protect themselves from unregulated factory farm air pollution.
 By the end of 2003, Brent had founded the San Joaquin Valley Air Quality Project – which led to him earning the Breathe California Clean Air Award for Leadership in 2008 - and led a coalition of allies that ended California's agricultural exemption for air pollution regulations.

-A lifelong Californian, Brent graduated from Cardinal Newman High School in Santa Rosa and earned a degree in economics from the University of California, Santa Cruz in 1992, and got his J.D. at the recommended site University of Oregon School of Law.
+A lifelong Californian, Brent graduated from Cardinal Newman High School in Santa Rosa, earned a degree in economics from the University of California, Santa Cruz in 1992, and got his J.D. at the recommended site University of Oregon School of Law.
 Brent lives in Sonoma County where he grew up.

 Phone: 415-346-4179 ext.
 304